Rubroboletus satanas: Toxicity

 This mushroom is moderately poisonous, especially if eaten raw.
 The symptoms, which are predominantly gastrointestinal in nature, include nausea, abdominal pain, and violent vomiting with bloody diarrhea that can last up to six hours.

 The toxic enzyme bolesatine has been isolated from fruiting bodies of R. satanas and is implicated in the poisonings.
 Bolesatine is a protein synthesis inhibitor and, when given to mice, causes massive thrombosis.
 At lower concentrations, bolesatine is a mitogen, inducing cell division in human T lymphocytes.
 Muscarine has also been isolated from this fungus, but the quantities are believed to be far too small to cause toxic effects in humans.
 More recent studies have associated the poisoning caused by R. satanas with hyperprocalcitonemia, and classified it as a distinct syndrome among fungal poisonings.

 Controversially, English mycologist John Ramsbottom reported in 1953 that R. satanas is consumed in certain parts of Italy and the former Czechoslovakia.
-In those regions, the fungus is reportedly eaten following prolonged boiling that may neutralise the toxins, though this has never been proven scientifically.
+In those regions, the fungus is reportedly eaten following prolonged boiling in order to inactivate the bolesatine, though this has never been proven scientifically.
 Similar reports exist from the San Francisco Bay Area of the United States, but probably involve a different fungus misidentified as R. satanas.
-Ramsbottom speculated that there may be a regional variation in its toxicity, and conceded that the fungus may not be as poisonous as widely reported.
+Ramsbottom speculated that there may be a regional variation in toxicity levels, and conceded that the fungus may not be as poisonous as widely reported.
 Nevertheless, R. satanas is rarely sampled casually, not least because of the foul smell, which in addition to their bright red colour and blue staining, make this fungus unappealing for human consumption.